Jaspersoft/js-android-sdk/readme.txt

 General Information
 -------------------------------

-Please see the Jaspersoft Mobile SDK for Android project page: http://community.jaspersoft.com/project/mobile-sdk-android
+Please see the JasperForge Mobile SDK for Android project page: http://community.jaspersoft.com/project/mobile-sdk-android

 Getting Started & Installation
 -------------------------------

-Please see "Getting Started.html" included with the SDK for details.
+Please see "JasperReports-Server-Mobile-Guide" included in \docs\ folder for details.

 Reference
 -------------------------------

 Please see JavaDoc included in \docs\api\ folder.